From Pasture to Prosperity: USAID Helps Tanzanian Pastoralist Reach Global Markets

-Mr. Robert Gregory Lwanga is from Buchosa village, Sengerema District, in the Mwanza Region, Tanzania.
-He has been in the Nile perch fishing industry throughout his life, with a daily average production of 30kgs of fish and an income of TZS 300,000 (USD 111), insufficient to support his 12 family members’ livelihoods.…
+For years, Mr. Robert Gregory Lwanga of Buchosa village in Sengerema District, Mwanza Region, worked tirelessly in the Nile perch fishing industry.
+Despite his lifelong experience, he could only manage a daily catch of around 30 kilograms.
+With an income of just TZS 300,000 (USD 111), supporting his family of 12 was a daily challenge.…

 The Market Information (Intelligence) Unit: Building Smarter Markets that Drive Informed Decisions for Farmers and Traders